 This also means that as customers, we are increasingly empowered, and demand to be treated as individuals.
 Time saw “you” as a kind of all-embracing concept that contributed to websites, commented, uploaded content and wrote blogs.
 In the article discussing Person of the Year, there is no sense in which “you” could be distinguished as an individual: a person with unique wants and needs, and whose wants and needs, more crucially, could be identified from what they did and how they behaved, both online and off.
 However, this is now very much the case.

-To ensure that customers can be treated as individuals, organisations have moved to try to harness data and analytics to support decision making.
+To ensure that customers can be treated as individuals, organizations have moved to try to harness data and analytics to support decision making.
 There is, however, a gap between potential and reality that can be put down to one source: people.
-The you (we) who are customers are also employees, decision makers, influencers, teachers and so on.
+The you (we) who are customers are also employees, decision-makers, influencers, teachers and so on.

 Reimagining skills and roles in an AI era